Kinetic-Mamba: Mamba-Assisted Predictions of Stiff Chemical Kinetics: Introduction

 \subsection{Contributions}

-We present our framework Kinetic-Mamba, which predicts the dynamics of the state variables involved in the reaction from the conditions of the state variables given at a specific time point.
-Inspired by \citeauthor{Nath_2025_AMORE} \citep{Nath_2025_AMORE}, we perform the aforementioned mapping through time decomposition, extrapolation as well as recursive prediction.
-We want to demonstrate the effectiveness of SSM-based models like Mamba \cite{Gu_2023_mamba} in successfully modeling the stiff differential equations governing complex chemical kinetics.
+We present our framework Kinetic-Mamba (KM), which predicts the dynamics of the state variables involved in the reaction from the given conditions of state variables at a specific time point.
+Drawing on the approach of \citeauthor{Nath_2025_AMORE} \citep{Nath_2025_AMORE}, our model leverages time decomposition, extrapolation as well as recursive prediction to learn this mapping.
+Through this work, we want to demonstrate the effectiveness of selective SSMs like Mamba \cite{Gu_2023_mamba} in successfully modeling the stiff differential equations governing complex chemical kinetics.
 In this study, we present the following novelties: \begin{enumerate} \item We present Kinetic-Mamba (KM), a Mamba-based framework for predicting chemistry in stiff systems.
-Our Kinetic-Mamba framework consists of four different models: \begin{enumerate} \item A single Mamba model that predicts the dynamics of all state variables from the given initial conditions. \item Two Mamba models that work together to address different ignition regimes present within the time-dependent dynamics of temperature. \item A latent Mamba model which performs dimensionality reduction of state variables through PCA and the resulting latent variables are fed into the Mamba model that evolves the state variables in the the normalized state variable space. \item A mass-conserving Kinetic-Mamba (KM) model to automatically enforce the constraint that the summation of mass fractions of all the species equals to unity. \end{enumerate} \item Our Kinetic-Mamba model is able to predict the dynamics of state variables on variable length time windows irrespective of being trained on windows of fixed temporal length. \item We demonstrate the accuracy of our Kinetic-Mamba (KM) framework not only on the dataset generated using parameters sampled from a uniform distribution but also on the dynamics of state variables generated using pressure, temperature and equivalence ratios sampled from a random distribution.
+Our Kinetic-Mamba framework consists of four different models: \begin{enumerate} \item A single Mamba model that predicts the dynamics of all state variables from the given initial conditions. \item Two Mamba models that work together to address different ignition regimes present due to different initial conditions for temperature. \item A latent Mamba model with asymmetric input-output design, where the model receives $d$-dimensional projections as input and predicts directly in the full $(m+1)$-dimensional state space, where $d<(m+1)$. \item A mass-conserving Kinetic-Mamba (KM) model to automatically enforce the constraint that the sum of mass fractions of all the species equals to unity. \end{enumerate} \item Our Kinetic-Mamba model is able to predict the dynamics of state variables on variable length time windows irrespective of being trained on windows of fixed temporal length, enabling direct integration with adaptive CFD time-stepping schemes. \item We demonstrate the accuracy of our Kinetic-Mamba (KM) framework not only on the dataset generated using parameters sampled from a uniform distribution but also on the dynamics of state variables generated using pressure, temperature and equivalence ratios sampled from a random distribution.
 This allows us to perform a more realistic and holistic assessment of the prediction accuracy of our proposed framework. \end{enumerate}